hectoreg03/AutomatedDataAnalysis/README.md

 # AutomatedDataAnalysis
-A small automated app that generates reports based on a .csv file and then generates a very simple latex file with the graphs and a small explanation made by a call to gemini
+A small automated app that generates reports based on a .csv file and then generates a very simple latex file with the graphs and a small explanation made by a call to gemini.
+The .zip file included in the repository is a sample output